Updated for November 2019

 City of Tiny Lights

 Riz Ahmed (Rogue One, The Night Of) stars as Tommy Akhtar, a private detective looking for a missing sex worker.
-Put on the job by her roommate, Akhtar is soon in over his head, caught in his own past along the case.
+Put on the job by her roommate, Akhtar is soon in over his head and caught up in his own past.
 This old-school homage is worth watching for Ahmed and Billie Piper’s performances.

 Angelina Jolie stars an FBI profiler on the hunt for a killer who takes on the identity of his victims after killing them.
 Also starring Kiefer Sutherland, Paul Dano, and Gena Rowlands, this thriller has levels.